BUSN: Business (Undergraduate)

 BUSN 4010 Business Policy & Strategic Management (3-4 Credits)

 This course provides an engaging look into new and traditional strategic management in business.
 Through the topics in this course, students will develop an understanding of the wide range of theories and research available in the field, from competitive strategy and industry analysis to environmental trends and ethics.
-Prerequisite (must complete before registering): This is a capstone course and should be taken in the student’s final year of study, after completing most of the concentration courses.
+This is a capstone course and should be taken in the student’s final year of study, after completing most of the concentration courses.
+This course is offered for our International Education program students.

 BUSN 4015 Comparative International Business Law (3 Credits)

 This advanced level liberal arts course is designed for upper level undergraduate students majoring in business or related disciplines.
 This course will give students from many cultures and traditions a broad view of the overall structure of the legal environment for global business while providing a comprehensive look at critical legal issues and functions in international business: how businesses are governed and regulated; the main concepts underlying international business and the regulatory framework which applies to business relationships in a global context.
 Topics include state responsibility, dispute settlement, multinational enterprises, foreign investment, securities regulations, financing, commercial trade in goods, services and labor, intellectual property, sales and transportation.
 No single legal system is emphasized; both the diversity and similarities of business and of the law are explored.
-Prerequisite (must complete before registering): Business Law I (BUSN 1010), or equivalent.
+This course is offered for our International Education program students.
+Prerequisites: Business Law I (BUSN 1010), or equivalent.

 Attributes: Liberal